sftcd/openssl/esnistuff/README.md

   parallel to what I did with ESNI so the eventual contribution to upstream can be better/smaller. ``esnistuff/doecho.sh`` is the start of that.
+    - currently decodes a draft-06 format public key from command line

 - Adding an "echo" (sub)command to the openssl command line tool to allow for generating private keys/ECHOConfig.
 Added an ``apps/echo.c`` file